jon-williamson/jon-williamson.github.io/conferences/mosep.markdown

 <img  src="/projects/images/divider.jpg" alt="" width="24" height="50"  border="0" />
 </center>

-# 2025

-1 December.
-3-4.30pm.
-[Kevin C. Elliott](https://kevincelliott.com/) (Michigan). **Alleviating Epistemic Injustice: Strategies from Science and Values**.
-> The concept of epistemic injustice can be a powerful tool for characterizing the experiences of those who strive to address environmental health threats in their communities but who are illegitimately dismissed as being ignorant or misinformed.
-This talk explores how philosophers can potentially contribute to understanding and alleviating these epistemic injustices—especially hermeneutical injustices—by drawing from the literature on science and values.
-This literature highlights contingent scientific choices that experts and community members can reasonably handle in different ways.
-The talk will examine several of these contingent choices, including choices about background assumptions, research questions, and standards of evidence.
-Additionally, the talk will show how philosophers can carefully consider how particular forms of engaged scholarship with scientists and/or community members would enable them to draw on these insights from the science-and-values literature in the most effective and ethically responsible ways.

 # 2026

 23 January.
 3-4.30pm.
 [Lindley Darden](https://philosophy.umd.edu/directory/lindley-darden) (Maryland). **Evaluating Genetic Disease Mechanism Steps: APOE4 and Alzheimer’s Disease**.